jlabedzki/jlabedzki/README.md

 ## Get in Touch

 I'm open new opportunities, collaboration, or simply engaging in tech discussions.
-However, I consider new opportunities carefully, ensuring they align with my goals and values.
 Feel free to reach out to me through the following channels:

 - 📧 Email: [johnlabedzki@gmail.com](mailto:johnlabedzki@gmail.com)
 - 💼 LinkedIn: [linkedin.com/in/johnny-labedzki](https://www.linkedin.com/in/johnny-labedzki-5bb4b220a/)

-Let's connect! 🚀
+Let's connect!